-Areas located within the 100-year frequency floodplain, also known as areas of special flood hazard, as identified by the Commission after consideration of relevant data including, without limitation, areas determined to be flood prone by state or federal agencies, including the Flood Insurance Studies and accompanying Flood Insurance Rate Maps, Flood Boundary and Floodway Maps or Flood Hazard Boundary Maps prepared by the Federal Emergency Management Agency, historical data, and the National Cooperative Soil Survey.
+Areas located within the 100-year frequency floodplain, also known as areas of special flood hazard, as identified by the Commission after consideration of relevant data including, without limitation, areas determined to be flood prone by state or federal agencies, including Flood Insurance Studies, Flood Insurance Rate Maps, Flood Boundary and Floodway Maps or Flood Hazard Boundary Maps prepared by the Federal Emergency Management Agency, historical data, and the National Cooperative Soil Survey.

-The areas identified by FEMA as areas of special flood hazard (Zones A, AE, A1-30, VE) on Flood Insurance Rate Maps, Flood Boundary and Floodway Maps or Flood Hazard Boundary Maps for townships, plantations, or towns qualify as flood prone areas appropriate for protection within this subdistrict.
-The Commission adopts the FEMA maps as listed in Appendix E, and a note on the Official Land Use Guidance Map must refer to maps so adopted.
-In any case where the boundaries of the P-FP subdistrict on the Commission map differ from the boundaries of the FEMA zones, the FEMA boundaries must apply.
+The areas identified by FEMA as areas of special flood hazard (Zones A, AE, and VE) on Flood Insurance Rate Maps, Flood Boundary and Floodway Maps or Flood Hazard Boundary Maps qualify as flood prone areas appropriate for protection within this subdistrict.
+The Commission adopts the FEMA maps, and a note on the corresponding Official Land Use Guidance Maps must refer to the FEMA maps so adopted.
+In any case where the boundaries of a Commission-mapped P-FP subdistrict on an Official Land Use Guidance Map differ from the boundaries of the FEMA zones, the FEMA boundaries also apply.
 The FEMA zones must be regulated according to the provisions of the P-FP subdistrict.

-The following uses are allowed without a permit from the Commission within P-FP subdistricts or FEMA zones A, AE, A1-30, or VE:
+The following uses are allowed without a permit from the Commission within P-FP subdistricts: